Christie Towers: Say Nothing

 in which we could live together in the love

-.
+of wisdom.
 The love of his friend seems to

 knock against a wound.
 He says I dragged